Independence Day (Malaysia): Events leading up to independence

-The effort for independence was spearheaded by Tunku Abdul Rahman Putra Al-Haj, the first Prime Minister of Malaysia, who led a delegation of ministers and political leaders of Malaya in negotiations with the British in London for Merdeka, or independence along with the first president of the Malaysian Chinese Association (MCA) Tun Dato Sri Tan Cheng Lock and fifth President of Malaysian Indian Congress Tun V. T. Sambanthan.
-Once unity between Malay, Indian, and Chinese peoples was achieved, an agreement was reached on 8 February 1956, for Malaya to gain independence from the British Empire.
+The effort for independence was spearheaded by Tunku Abdul Rahman Putra Al-Haj, the first Prime Minister of Malaysia.
+When Tunku was elected as president of the United Malays National Organization (UMNO) shortly after the resignation of Tun Dato' Onn Jaafar, he soon realised that in order to save his country from a communist attack or British exploitation, he needed to fight for independence through a multi-racial alliance.
+Soon, he led a delegation of ministers and political leaders of Malaya in negotiations with the British in London for Merdeka, or independence along with Tun Dato Sri Tan Cheng Lock, the first president of the Malayan Chinese Association (MCA), and Tun V. T. Sambanthan, fifth President of Malayan Indian Congress.
+Once unity between Malay, Indian, and Chinese peoples was achieved, an agreement was reached on 8 February 1956 in Lancaster House in London, for Malaya to gain independence from the British Empire.
 However, logistical and administrative reasons led to the official proclamation of independence in the next year, on 31 August 1957, at Stadium Merdeka (Independence Stadium), in Kuala Lumpur, which was purposely built for the celebrations of the national independence day.
 The announcement of the day was set months earlier by Tunku Abdul Rahman in a meeting of the Alliance in Malacca in February 1957.